Rusydy/rusydy.github.io/_pages/resume.md

 1. Provide detailed CS Ticket Documentation using Confluence and Jira, streamlining communication between Mekari's customer service and development teams.
 2. Enhanced and maintained the full-stack repository for Mekari's accounting software (Jurnal) with Ruby on Rails, Kafka, MySQL, and Redis.
-3. Improved and managed the microservices repository for Mekari's accounting software (Jurnal) using Go, Kafka, MySQL, and Redis.
+3. Improved and managed the microservices repositories for Mekari's accounting software (Jurnal) using Go, Kafka, MySQL, and Redis.
 4. Upgraded and maintained the frontend repository for Mekari's accounting software (Jurnal) with Vue.js and TypeScript.

 ### **Freelance Software Engineer** | 01/2022 - Present | **Self-Employed** | South Jakarta, Greater Jakarta